mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 Melna stepped down from the speaking pedastal and cast me a scowl of disappointment.
 "What are you doing here?!"
 She whispered with a strained air.

 The words that came to my mind were inadequate to explain but the determined look on my face showed to her that I needed her trust.
 With cold shaking hands, I dug through my bag for the paper message and set it into her hand.
 She opened it up and perused the drawings before beginning to read.

-She neared the end and raised her eyes from the paper to stop herself from reading.
-With her face flushed red, she looked out at the the senate thrown into chaos and for the first time I saw a look on her face I had never seen before.
-For the first time since I had known her, she was uncertain.
-It was an expression I'd have preferred never to have seen on the woman I loved, but I was proud to be with her in this moment, to hold her hand, to give her something that she could be sure of.
+"Obscura?" she whispered.
+A look of worry overtook her as her eyes rose from the paper.
+She looked out at the the senate thrown into chaos and for the first time since I had known her, she looked uncertain.
+It pained me to see her this way, but I was glad to be with her in this moment, to hold her hand, to give her something that she could be sure of.

 From the corner of my eye I noticed the door that I'd come through suddenly open, and the two heavily-clad guards I had snuck past entered the senate.
 Padji was in front, searching for me with a keen eye while Tinpo followed behind, trying to catch his breath.